paymanafshari021/Pay_Fortinet_Note/Azure Cloud Security 7.4 Administrator.md

 - **VNet-to-VNet Setup:** To connect two VNets, you must create a VPN gateway in each VNet.
 The connection is finalized by specifying the two VPN gateways and configuring a **shared key**.
 - **Routing Protocols:** The Virtual Network Gateway is one of the two main scenarios where the **Border Gateway Protocol (BGP)** can be used, alongside ExpressRoute.
 BGP can be implemented to override the default routes Azure creates.
 - **FortiGate Integration:** Azure VPN Gateway can be configured on one side of a connection while a Network Virtual Appliance (NVA) like FortiGate is configured on the other side.

+## Network traffic filtering
+Network traffic filtering in Azure is crucial for enforcing security policies and controlling the flow of traffic within and between resources.
+Azure offers several native services and features to achieve this.

+The sources identify the following main options used to filter network traffic, particularly between subnets:

+### 1. Network Security Groups (NSGs)

+**Network Security Groups (NSGs)** are Azure's built-in layer 3 (IP) and layer 4 (TCP/UDP) **stateful firewall service**.
+They provide a foundational layer of network security allowing you to define fine-grained network access controls.

+Key features of NSGs include:

+*   **Rules:** NSGs are a list of access control rules that either permit or deny traffic based on various criteria.
+These security rules allow or deny **inbound network traffic** to, or **outbound network traffic** from, Azure resources based on criteria such as source and destination IP addresses, ports, and protocols.
+*   **Statefulness:** NSGs are stateful, meaning bidirectional policies are not required.
+*   **Application:** NSGs can be applied either at the network interface card (NIC) level or at the full subnet level.
+*   **Limitations:** NSGs only work if a resource is connected to a Virtual Network (VNet); they do not work for other resources like Platform-as-a-Service (PaaS) services.
+*   **Security Implications:** Misconfigured NSGs might inadvertently block or allow unwanted traffic.
+NSGs are required to restrict traffic for Basic public IP addresses, which are open by default.
+Standard public IP addresses, conversely, are secure by default and require NSG configuration to allow inbound traffic.

+### 2. Azure Firewall

+Azure Firewall is a **managed network security service** offering a fully stateful firewall solution.

+Characteristics of Azure Firewall include:

+*   **Functionality:** It provides centralized network traffic filtering and threat protection for Azure resources.
+It is designed with built-in high availability and unrestricted cloud scalability.
+*   **Management:** Administrators can create, enforce, and log application and network connectivity policies, and the service is fully integrated with Azure Monitor for logging and analytics.
+*   **SKUs:** Azure Firewall is available in Basic, Standard, and **Premium** SKUs.
+*   **Premium Features:** The Premium SKU is distinct because it offers **Advanced Threat Protection features**, such as fully managed Intrusion Detection and Prevention System (IDPS), URL filtering, and inbound/outbound TLS termination.

+### 3. Network Virtual Appliances (NVAs)

+Network virtual appliances (NVAs) are virtual machines running specialized networking software, such as FortiGate or FortiWeb, which provide advanced network functionality and services.

+NVAs can be used to implement network traffic filtering and enhance network security within Azure deployments.
+You can use an NVA to filter traffic between VNets, as well as traffic to and from the internet.

+NVAs can be customized for filtering by being configured to:

+*   Act as firewalls to filter inbound and outbound network traffic based on rules and policies.
+*   Incorporate IDS/IPS capabilities to detect and prevent network-based attacks.
+*   Include web application firewall (WAF) functionality to protect against common web-based attacks.
+*   Perform Network Address Translation (NAT).
+*   Act as load balancers or offload SSL/TLS encryption and decryption processes.

+NVAs, such as **FortiGate VMs**, provide advanced network security and next-generation firewall capabilities.
+They are typically used in conjunction with **User-defined routes (UDRs)** or Border Gateway Protocol (BGP).

+### Controlling Network Traffic Flow

+While Azure provides default routing capabilities, administrators often need to explicitly force traffic through a specific filtering resource:

+*   **Default Traffic:** By default, all VMs have access to the internet through an Azure-managed Source Network Address Translation (SNAT) service.
+If a VM has a public IP address, it connects directly to the internet using that address.
+*   **Using UDRs for Inspection:** To force traffic to a Network Virtual Appliance (such as a FortiGate VM) for inspection, an administrator must configure **User-defined routes (UDRs)**.
+UDRs allow custom routing tables to override the default routing behavior.
+*   **Inspection Scenarios:** UDRs can be used to force traffic destined for the internet or traffic moving between subnets to go through the security device first for inspection.